Great Eastern St

 We gave this more of a rustic feel, like you were in your perfect weekend getaway.

-We linked the plants with a large cushion to use when reading books or lying on the sofa.
-A Berber style rug softens up the floor.
+We linked the plants with a large cushion to use when reading books or lying on the sofa using a Berber style rug to soften up the floor.
 Light coloured upholstered furniture, a Danish lounge chair and British sofa look homely and contained between the black of the central section of the apartment and stretch of windows leading to the outside world giving you space to relax and kick back as soon as you enter the appartment.

-We wanted to give a cocooned feeling in this section but with plenty of room in front to entertain guests.
-The temptation was to put items on the black curves that have small shelf areas but this felt unnecessary.
+Putting items on the black curves that have small shelf areas felt unnecessary.
 It is so important to us when staging that we keep the integrity of the architecture and allow you to see it in all its glory.

-Heading down another set of stairs next to the central shelves and behind the dining area you reach another floor where there are two bedrooms and a bathroom.
-In here we put a large wicker basket on feet, the place to chuck throws or magazines, it softens up the brick wall adding texture with a large plant and soft lightly crinkled cotton on the bed too.
+Heading down a set of stairs next to the central shelves and behind the dining area you reach another floor where there are two bedrooms and a bathroom.
+A large wicker basket on feet, the perfect place to chuck throws or magazines, softens up the brick wall.
+We added texture with a large plant and soft lightly crinkled cotton on the bed too.
 The plum curtains were already in place so we brought in grey and soft pinks to balance this out with an accent cushion in black and white, bringing in the colours of the architecture from the entrance level floor.

 Post a Comment